hassio-addons/addon-portainer/README.md

 1. Install the "Portainer" add-on.
 1. Set the "Protection mode" switch to off.
 1. Start the "Portainer" add-on.
-1. Check the logs of the "Portainer" to see if everything went well.
+1. Check the logs of the "Portainer" add-on to see if everything went well.

 **NOTE**: Do not add this repository to Hass.io, please use:
 `https://github.com/hassio-addons/repository`.